spirosmouratis/nd00333-capstone/starter_file/README.md

 The financial industry is shifting currently towards machine learning solutions and is trying to become data driven. <br>
 With that shift, previously manual tasks are being passed down to machine learning models. <br>
-One of these tasks is being able to detect if a transaction is fraudulent or not. <br>
+One of these tasks is being able to detect if a transaction is fraudulent or not so that customers are not charged for items that they did not purchase.. <br>
-Each row of the dataset
+The names of the columns though for security reasons have been removed. <br>

-The project is not an original idea.
-It is coming from a kaggle compeition https://www.kaggle.com/mlg-ulb/creditcardfraud. <br>
+Usually in business cases like these we can expect demographic data, transaction speed, amount, location, etc <br>
-The problem in hand is one of the most common machine learning problem to solve in the financial world: Is a transaction fraudulent or not? <br>
+Here though we are not able to reverse engineer that since the data have been under PCA transformation<br>

 ## Dataset